China keeps a close watch on political turmoil in Pakistan | Politics

 Xinhua report highlighted Khan's remarks that a foreign power hatched a conspiracy to remove his government through a no-confidence motion against him, and the deputy speaker of the lower house rejected the motion because the nation cannot let such kind of conspiracies succeed.

-In the run-up to the tabling of the no-confidence motion by the opposition, China has appealed to all the political parties to close ranks in the interest of stability and development.
+In the run-up to the tabling of the no-confidence motion by the Opposition, China has appealed to all the political parties in Pakistan to close ranks in the interest of stability and development.

 ''China always follows the principle of non-interference in other country's internal affairs,'' Chinese Foreign Ministry spokesman Wang Wenbin said on March 31 when asked whether Beijing was concerned over Khan’s potential defeat in the Parliament and the impact of leadership change on the China-Pakistan close ties.